asam-oss/OSC-ALKS-scenarios/README.md

 The validation of the scenarios and maps provided in this repository is integrated into the CI workflow.
 There are two validation mechanisms implemented with GitHub actions:
 1. Syntactic validation of the scenarios and maps against the XSD schemas of the OpenSCENARIO 1.1 and OpenDRIVE 1.6 standards with xmllint
 2. Syntactic and semantic validation of the scenarios with the *Standalone Checker* of the [OpenSCENARIO API](https://github.com/RA-Consulting-GmbH/openscenario.api.test).
-Integration into the CI is prepared by a [GitHub action](https://github.com/ahege/openscenario.ci.test) and an [example](https://github.com/ahege/opensceanrio.ci.example.test/).
+Integration into the CI is prepared by a [GitHub action](https://github.com/ahege/openscenario.ci.test) and an [example](https://github.com/ahege/opensceanrio.ci.example.test/)

+_NOTE:_ The *Standalone Checker* does not yet support OpenSCENARIO 1.1.
+Those checks are only applied including [release v0.3.2](https://github.com/asam-oss/OSC-ALKS-scenarios/releases/tag/v0.3.2)

 ## Legal